Lucasmhw/CONCORD/README.md

 ```

 The audited GPU runs used Python 3.12.3, PyTorch 2.8.0+cu128, CUDA 12.8,
-cuDNN 9.1, and an NVIDIA RTX 5090 with 32 GB memory.
+cuDNN 9.1, and two NVIDIA RTX 5090 with 32 GB memory.
 Recreate the direct package
 versions with:

 ```bash